-The National Kidney Foundation of Hawaii (NKFH) is the state’s leading voluntary health agency dedicated to the detection, prevention and treatment of kidney and urinary tract diseases.
-As an advocacy group the National Kidney Foundation helped shape legislation that allows Medicare to cover the majority costs of dialysis of the medical costs of kidney transplants.
-Prior to this legislation in the 1960s, many people did not survive after their kidneys failed.
+Founded in 1988, National Kidney Foundation of Hawai‘i is the state’s leading voluntary health agency dedicated to the detection, prevention and treatment of kidney and urinary tract diseases.
+As an advocacy group, the organization has helped shape legislation that allows Medicare to cover the majority costs of dialysis of the medical costs of kidney transplants.
+Prior to this legislation in the 1960’s, many people did not survive after their kidneys failed.